fridolinvii/mystery_game/README.md

 # Interact with Web3
 To interact with the smart contract on https://ropsten.etherscan.io/, you need to verify your contract here: https://ropsten.etherscan.io/verifyContract

+# Note:
+The answer can be hidden, if instead we add the hash of the results directly instead of the results and hash it on the chain.